Saturday, October 31, 2009

 Pumpkin Biscuits--gluten free

-I got this recipe online and make reference to whom it belongs ;-).
+I got the original recipe online and make reference to whom it belongs ;-).
 They are one of my favorite gluten free snacks.
 These look dry but they are NOT!!
 They are moist .
 I think next time I will add a bit of ginger and less cloves than I did put in them.
 Ps.
 Some people do not realize that buckwheat is gluten free.
 I love these--the second time I used a pinch of allspice instead of the cloves.
 I like allspice better!

-http://cindalouskitchenblues.blogspot.com/2007/09/pumpkin-spice-biscuits-vegan.html NOTE": I usually double this recipe--if I double it it makes about 9 normal size biscuits
+http://cindalouskitchenblues.blogspot.com/2007/09/pumpkin-spice-biscuits-vegan.html NOTE": I usually double this recipe--if I double it it makes about7- 9 normal size biscuits - but do not double the baking powder 🤣 and don’t double the spices.

-1/2 c. brown rice flour
+1/2 c. brown rice flour— I prefer gf oat flour

 1/4 c. buckwheat flour